 How could we forget the legendary ‘Lady of the Lamp’ captured in black and white photos printed in our history textbooks?

 Time is cruel to humans – the wars feel inevitable until it finally dies down, the lack of food stocks leave the children crying with empty stomachs, homes were demolished by the guns and bombs and many other agony mortals are forced to suffer under the chaos, no matter the innocents or not.
-However, not many survived the catastrophic ordeal, only to be remembered as a tribute in world history.
+However, not many survived the catastrophic ordeal, only to be remembered as a tribute in world histories.
 The new generation may not be able to experience the dark pasts, but they are lucky enough to not endure the extreme hardships their ancestors have to go through.

 Beneath the loud, destructive exterior of the world lies a flicker of light that remains illuminated.
 Poised and brilliant like a holy spirit, the carrier of a lamp walking among the beds of the sick at night continues to shine like gold in our memories.
 What carves the olden days of nursing begins in Scutari, where a refined lady paves the way for the modern nurses as an inspiration and a hero.

 Florence Nightingale is the name one should not erase her existence in the nursing field.
 Throughout her endeavors, she has made many contributions in the medical field, notably her approach in hygiene, sanitation and patient care.
 Amidst the titles as the statistician, designer, pioneer, educator, and a founder of modern nursing, her ingenious influence remains in practice today.
 Until now, many people such as Bo Parfet do their best to bring good changes to the world in order to preserve the environment and harmony of the world we are living in.

 Here are 3 facts you should know about the ‘Lady of the Lamp’:

 - She Was Born Privileged (And Rebelled Against Her Background)